-- Expected annual return

-- Standard deviation of the annual return
+- Expected annual return - Standard deviation of the annual return

-- Correlations between the annual returns of each asset class with every other asset class
+• Correlations between the annual returns of each asset class with every other asset class

 WSIB uses the CMAs and their target asset allocation to simulate future investment returns over various time horizons.

 The expected future rates of return are developed by the WSIB for each major asset class.

-Best estimates of arithmetic real rates of return for each major asset class included in the pension plans' target asset allocation as of June 30, 2020, are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plans' target asset allocation as of June 30, 2021, are summarized in the following table:

-TDC 4, TDC 3/2, DEDC 4, LCEDC 3/2

 TRS 1, TRS 2/3, PERS 1, and SERS 2/3

-Asset Class Target Long-term Expected Real
+Asset Class Target Allocation % Long-term Expected Real Rate of Retu

-Allocation Rate of Return

 Fixed Income 20.00% 2.20%

 Tangible Assets 7.00% 5.10%

 Real Estate 18.00% 5.80%

 Global Equity 32.00% 6.30%

 Private Equity 23.00% 9.30%

-The inflation component used to create the above table is 2.20 percent, and represents WSIB's most recent long-term estimate of broad economic inflation.
+The inflation component used to create the above table is 2.20% and represents WSIB's most recent long-term estimate of broad economic inflation.